What’s the best way to get to know the School of Education at Mills College?

 If you are applying to a teaching credential program, which requires a minimum of 40 hours experience in a classroom setting, a verification form must be submitted before enrollment in August.
 If you haven’t fulfilled this requirement by the time you apply, the application review process will not be held up as long as all other application materials have been submitted.
 However, faculty reviewers do prefer to see these materials as part of the application, so it is important to complete these requirements as soon as possible.
 See Individual Program Requirements for further details.

 Who should write my letters of recommendation?

 We suggest that you provide at least one recommendation from an academic source (someone who knows you as a student in an academic course), and at least one from a practitioner (someone who knows you in a school, organization, or professional context).
 You may want to provide your recommenders with a resume, a draft of your statement of purpose, other writing samples, and any other information that is relevant to your application.
 Please note: The recommenders for online applicants will be sent a form only after you have submitted your final application, so in the interest of time, you may want to provide them with the PDF of the recommendation form.

 Do you require an interview for admission?

-Yes, we require an interview in person or by phone.
+We do require an interview in person or by phone for most programs.
 In our highly personalized admission process, we believe that it’s most important to find a good match between the applicant and the program of interest.
 We want to get to know you and understand your educational goals before making an admission decision, so we do interview most applicants.
 Teacher education applicants may be interviewed in a small group with one or two other prospective students.